Bachelor of Arts, Australian National University

 Graduate Diploma in Legal Practice, Australian National University

-Regularly appearing as lead Counsel and with prominent Senior Counsel in high profile cases, Tom accepts briefs from solicitors in law firms and in-house legal counsel, providing high-end strategic and legal advice and representation.
+Tom accepts briefs from solicitors in law firms and in-house legal counsel, providing high-end strategic and legal advice and representation.
 He is commended by his clients for his detailed knowledge, breadth of experience and attention to detail.
 He is also highly valued for his creative and strategic abilities, as well as his preparedness to run difficult cases.

 The matters in which he regularly appears and advises include civil aviation (regulatory, commercial, insurance and civil liability), competition and consumer law, the law governing intelligence and security agencies and operations, public access to government information, employment disputes and anti-suit injunctions.
 Many of the disputes in which he appears contain a cross-jurisdictional element.
 He also maintains a pro bono practice.

-Tom appears, led and unled, at trial and appellate level in a diverse range of Federal and State jurisdictions including the High Court of Australia, Full Court of the Federal Court of Australia, Federal Court of Australia, New South Wales Court of Appeal and the New South Wales Supreme Court.
+Tom appears at trial and appellate level in a diverse range of Federal and State jurisdictions including the High Court of Australia, Full Court of the Federal Court of Australia, Federal Court of Australia, New South Wales Court of Appeal and the New South Wales Supreme Court.
 He also appears in tribunals, such as the Administrative Appeals Tribunal.
 While he appears primarily in New South Wales, Tom also appears in interstate Courts.
 Tom often represents his clients in mediations, where he seeks to achieve the most cost effective and efficient outcome for his clients.

 Tom’s unique practice is characterised by his specialisations, such as aviation law and government regulatory matters.
 The scope of his practice and complementary practice areas assists in integrating different legal disciplines to achieve favourable commercial outcomes for his clients.

-Prior to being called to the Bar, Tom acquired considerable experience as a senior executive in the Federal Government, as a public company director.
-Previously, and as a Partner in a national law firm, Corrs Chambers Westgarth.
+Prior to being called to the Bar, Tom acquired considerable experience as a senior executive in the Federal Government, as a public company director and as a Partner in a national law firm, Corrs Chambers Westgarth.
 Tom is the current Chair of 13 Wentworth Chambers and holds a Bachelor of Laws and Bachelor of Arts from the Australian National University.

 Law Council of Australia, Trade Practices Committee